RobertoLZ7/java-interview-api/README.md

-# TalentReef Java API Interview Template
+# TalentReef Java API Interview exercise

 ## Description

-This [Spring Boot](https://spring.io/projects/spring-boot) project is provided as a starting template for the TalentReef take-home interview.
-Feel free to make whatever modifications are necessary to complete the exercise.
+This is my aproach to complete the interview exercise provided.
+I took the template proyect as the base so all the requirements and scripts should remain the same.

 ## Requirements